Ep. 97 How this entrepreneur built a passive 6-figure business using automation with Jomie Casas

 It may have made me happy up to a certain point in time, but I had to acknowledge at that moment that I wanted something different and that I wanted something more.

 It may sound like it happened in two seconds, but not really.
-I closed my company in the end of 2017 and then I went through some soul searching process over the next couple of months after.
+I closed my company at the end of 2017 and then I went through some soul searching process over the next couple of months after.

-The first half of 2018 I was doing a lot of meditation, spending time in nature.
+In the first half of 2018 I was doing a lot of meditation, spending time in nature.
 And that’s when I learned about the whole nomad lifestyle.
 While I was googling Eastern Europe because I wanted to go there and see all the castles and whatever.
 And that’s when I found out about the nomad lifestyle and it clicked.

 Something clicked inside, and I knew I wanted that.
 I don’t know what being a nomad means, but I want that.
 And then as I read more about it and researched more about it, the more I realized I could do it and it was the perfect time for me.
 I didn’t have my company anymore.